by Austrian artist, Hans Makart (1840-1884)

 the garden flourishes independently

-in floral splendour.
+in floral splendor.

-in floral splendour.
+in floral splendor.

 A cooling brook meanders